JuliaInterop/JavaCall.jl/doc/index.md

 The JavaCall package allows calling Java programs from within Julia code.
 It uses the Java Native Interface ([JNI][]) to call into an in-process Java Virtual Machine (JVM).
 The primary entry point to Java is the `jcall` function.
 This is modeled on the Julia `ccall` function, and takes as input the receiver object (or class, for static methods), the method name, the output type, a tuple of the method parameter types, and the parameters themselves.

-This package has been extensively tested using Oracle JDK 7 and Oracle JDK 8 on MacOSX and Ubuntu on 64 bit environments.
-It has also been shown to work with `OpenJDK` flavour of java, versions 7 and 8.
-It has also been tested on Windows 64 bit environments.
-However, it does not work on 32 bit environments.
-It will not work with the Apple 1.6 JDK since that is a 32 bit JVM, and Julia is typically built as a 64 bit executable on OSX.
+This package has been extensively tested using Oracle JDK 7 and Oracle JDK 8 on Mac OS X and Ubuntu on 64-bit environments.
+It has also been shown to work with `OpenJDK` flavour of Java, versions 7 and 8 (but note Oracle has announced that versions prior to Java 8 have remotely exploitable security bugs).
+It has also been tested on Windows 64-bit environments.
+However, it does not work on 32-bit environments.
+It will not work with the Apple 1.6 JDK since that is a 32-bit JVM, and Julia is typically built as a 64-bit executable on OS X.

 [JNI]: http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/jniTOC.html